byteark/byteark-player-vue/README.md

 ## Event Handling

-ByteArk player emits events that you can use to trigger your custom functions.
+ByteArk Player emits events that you can use to trigger your custom functions.

 | Event Name              | Callback Parameters   | Trigger Condition                                                           |
 |-------------------------|-----------------------|-----------------------------------------------------------------------------|